12 Best Linux distros for programming

 Which Linux distro is best for robotics?

-When choosing the best Linux distro for robotics, you have many options, including YARP(Yet Another Robot Platform), ROS(Robotics Operating System), and Mobile Robotics Programming Toolkit.
+When choosing the best Linux distro for robotics, you have many options, including YARP (Yet Another Robot Platform), ROS (Robotics Operating System), and Mobile Robotics Programming Toolkit.

 How do I test Linux distros?

-Almost every Linux distro comes with the Live distribution option.
+Almost every Linux distro comes with the live distribution option.
 You can use it to run a demo mode live from a USB stick or CD.
 This way, you can test any Linux distro before installing it.

 Which Linux distro looks like Windows 10?

-Linux Lite, Mint, Zorin OS and Kubuntu look like Windows 10.
+Linux Lite, Mint, Zorin OS, and Kubuntu look like Windows 10.